top of page

 Keyana Latimer is a professional tap dancer, mentor, and stunt performer based in Chicago, Illinois.
 With more than 15 years of experience, she has devoted her career to empowering young people through arts-based enrichment programs that support professional development and social-emotional growth.
 She currently works with the Chicago Human Rhythm Project, delivering education and outreach through contemporary and percussive dance, and she is also a company member with Stone Soup Rhythms and BANG BANG dance company.

 In addition to her work as an educator and performer, Keyana is an accomplished stuntwoman, with credits in television series such as Power Book IV: Force and The Chi.
-Deeply committed to serving her community, she uses the performing arts as a vehicle to help underserved Chicago youth explore identity, build confidence, express creativity, and imagine brighter futures.
+Deeply committed to serving her community, she uses the performing arts as a vehicle to help underserved Chicago youth explore identity, build confidence, express creativity, and imagine brighter futures through the performing arts.

 Guest Artists